It’s important to introduce breaks in a conversation. Especially when you want to create a deep connection.

 When the waitress is coming she and her exchanging eye contact, there is certainly a communication going on you don’t understand.

 After that, she stands up and leaves: “Ciao”.
-That’s the last words you’ve ever heard of her.
+Those are the last words you’ve ever heard of her.

 What happened here?